oluoluoxenfree/oluonline-quartz-style/content/what is technopaganism aka what does it mean to me?.md

 tags:
   - in-progress
 modification_date: 2025-02-26T19:07:00
+title: "technopaganism #1: what is technopaganism: aka, what does it mean to me?"
 ---
 all the best things in my life were delivered to me by the internet.
 I've met chosen family members through a facebook group I joined because of a random encounter on twitter. i work in tech due to facebook ads. i've made friends, found lovers on dating apps, and found out people I thought were close to me weren't who they said they were. all mediated through a screen.

-some people pray and I just... come up with the right incantation and search online.
+some people pray and I just... come up with the right combination of characters for my incantations[^1] and search online.

 this isn't to say I think everything online, digital or technologically "advanced" is always good, hopefully obviously, but I really believe in the transformative power of technology in its broadest sense. when i say broad i mean broad. *technology* spans further than the horizon, from humans harnessing the power of fire, water treatment works, fermentation and preservation of food to beyond, obviously, the computers you're reading this on/with. *transformative*, equally, means more than the qualities of creation, destruction, or sustainability.